 Equipment Manuals, Manufacturer Directives, and Field Compliance

 Key Takeaways

-• Modifications, missing guards, bypassed interlocks, damaged components, and unapproved attachments require escalation.
+• Modifications, missing guards, bypassed interlocks, and unapproved attachments require written manufacturer approval or removal from service.

+Equipment Manuals, Manufacturer Directives, and Field Compliance